-If you’re looking to unlock new avenues of efficiency and provide better products and services to customers, data analytics is your answer.
+If you’re looking to unlock new avenues of efficiency and provide better products and services to customers, advanced data analytics is your answer.

 The challenge you may face, however, is the ability to properly manage your data in a way that those benefits—efficiencies, better products and services—can be found.